Yonea21/starter-academic/content/post/week2/index.md

 Post-processing
 ```

-*Each phase is crucial for fully understanding the modules:*
+*Each phase is crucial for fully understanding the following modules:*

 ```
 Project management